 I’ve had a very good day, if judged by 3 cones of ice cream that I ate.
 I wrote and read a lot, and now is the time to slow down and get ready for the night.

 There’s little better than to spend a Sunday afternoon in a company of good friends.
 Years ago I wondered what to do to ensure I spend such lovely time with people whose company I treasure.
 It took me a decade to find such people but now I’m very happy to have them.
+So, this Sunday sunset is peaceful and fills my heart with joy.

 My school year has finally ended, the A-Levels are done with, and my students are looking forward to their results – and their new adult life.
 I wish them every happiness on their way.